MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell.md

 Combined, the `RouteScheme`, `RouteHost`, and `Route` property values form the `app://www.microsoft.com/tailwindtraders` root URI.

-Each element in the `Shell` class can also define a route property that can be used in programmatic navigation.
+Each element in the Shell file can also define a route property that can be used in programmatic navigation.

-In the `Shell` constructor, or any other location that runs before a route is invoked, additional routes can be explicitly registered for any pages that aren't represented by a Shell element (such as `MenuItem` instances):
+In the Shell file constructor, or any other location that runs before a route is invoked, additional routes can be explicitly registered for any pages that aren't represented by a Shell element (such as `MenuItem` instances):

 ```csharp
 Routing.RegisterRoute("productcategory", typeof(ProductCategoryPage));